vporton/coding_challenge/README.md

 DRF takes very little CPU resources and more importantly some memory and startup time.

 Requests are done through GET to conform to REST.
+(It should be GET because does not change the server state.)
 If the number of organizations is big, the GET request would have a very long URL and not work on very old browsers.
 It is very easy to change the code to use POST (or even support both GET and POST).